fagun18/Fagun_with_bugs/README.md

 To embark on an advanced network scanning expedition with Fagun with Bugs, follow these precise steps:

-1. Clone the Fagun with Bugs repository using the following command:
+1. Clone the Fagun with the Bugs repository using the following command:

    ```bash
    git clone https://github.com/fagun18/Fagun_with_Bugs.git